pketh/pketh.github.io/_posts/2015-05-10-better-tools.md

 Here’s to a future with great tools in it. 🌌

-> “I believe awesome is possible and I believe that beauty is important.”
+> “I believe awesome is possible and I believe that beauty is important.” – Kanye West

 [paper]:http://www.papermag.com/2015/04/kanye_west.php